 b) What is the political orientation and socioeconomic setting through which armed extremists, whether Sunnism or Shiism, can be circumvented and thus worn off?

-c) What is the pragmatic cultural approach to prevent sectarianism, extremism, hate crimes and dormant ethnic-based conflicts from regaining impulse later?
+c) What is the pragmatic cultural approach to preventing sectarianism, extremism, hate crimes and dormant ethnic-based conflicts from regaining impulse later?

 d) What are the necessary steps to recalibrate the biased foreign policies of the international community and its organizations, let alone defusing religion-based phobias?